peterpeterparker/daviddalbusco.com/src/blog/automating-newsletter-claude-telegram-cloudflare-worker.md

 Both projects are written in TypeScript and designed to be extensible.
 Mailchimp, Claude, and Telegram are the current providers, but swapping any of them out should be straightforward.
 I also built the pipeline to be reusable beyond blog posts.
 One can imagine that something is committed and needs a boring task handled by AI but needs a human review before being pushed out to consumers.

 Each service is a class decorated with a provider interface (`@NewsletterProvider`, `@AIProvider`, etc.).
 The decorator enforces that the class implements the expected interface and exposes a static `create()` method, making the boundaries explicit and the implementation swappable.
-Mailchimp, Claude, and Telegram can all be replaced without touching the orchestration logic.

 > Fun fact: I could have used abstract classes instead, but abstract classes in TypeScript cannot enforce static methods.
 A decorator on a concrete class is the cleanest way to enforce both the instance interface and the static factory method at the same time.